fredwu/datamappify/README.md

 - Track dirty entity attributes to avoid unnecessary DB queries.
 - Support for configurable primary keys and foreign keys.
 - Entity should dictate Data, so schema and migrations should be automatically generated.
-- Support for multiple ORMs on attribute level.

 ## Similar Projects